m2osw/iplock/README.md

 **Default:** none, this is a required parameter, you need to have at least one chain to which the `<name>` rule applies.

+### `rule::<name>::section`

+The name of the section in which to add this rule.

+A single name is allowed.

+The named section must exist.

+If no section name is defined, the rule is added in the default section of the corresponding chain.

+### `rule::<name>::before`

+The name of one or more rules that must be added after this one.

+If the named rules are not defined, then that name is ignored.

+### `rule::<name>::after`

+The name of one or more rules that must be added before this one.

+This parameter allows you to sort your rules as expected in the final output.

+If the named rules are not defined, then that name is ignored.

 ### `rule::<name>::interfaces`